Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

 where $\delta(z)$ stands for the Euclidean distance between $z$ and $\partial D$. \end{definition}

 Intuitively, Condition~(\ref{John_condition}) means that the arc $\gamma$ is ``protected" from the boundary of the domain $D$.

 For us, the importance of John domains stems from the fact that boundaries of John domains are conformally removable \cite[Corollary 1]{Jones} implying uniqueness in the mating theory (see Subsection~\ref{what_is_mating}).
-Moreover, the Riemann map of a John domain extends as a H\"{o}lder continuous map to $\partial\D$.
+Moreover, the Riemann uniformization of a John domain extends as a H\"{o}lder continuous map to $\partial\D$.

-Let us now state a condition that is equivalent to the John condition for a simply connected domain $D$.
-For $z\in D$, we denote by $\gamma^z$ the part of the hyperbolic geodesic of $D$ (passing through $z$ and a fixed base-point $w_0$) that runs from $z$ to $\partial D$.
+Let us now state a condition that is equivalent to the John condition for a simply connected domain $D$ (see \cite[p.
+11]{CJY}, also compare \cite[Theorem, p.
+263]{Gama} for equivalent formulations).
+For $z\in D$, we denote by $\gamma^z$ the part of the hyperbolic geodesic of $D$ passing through $z$ and a fixed base-point $w_0$ that runs from $z$ to $\partial D$.
 A simply connected domain $D$ is a John domain if and only if there exists $M>0$ such that for all $z\in D$,

 where $d_D$ is the hyperbolic distance in $D$.

 \begin{theorem} $T^\infty$ is a John domain. \end{theorem}